ararog/deboa/README.md

 ## Attention

 This release has a major api change.
 Please check the [migration guide](https://github.com/ararog/deboa/blob/main/MIGRATION_GUIDE.md) for more information.
+Keep in mind API for 0.0.5 is subject to change in alpha releases.
+Proper deprecation will be added in the next stable release.

 ## Install